 Alek took out two blankets and floated over to the cage.
 Naomi was on the floor there, putting the opened container of the rest of the stroganoff into the cage through a small door for food and water.
-The magnetic strips on the bottom clicked onto the side of the cage.
+The magnetic strips on the bottom of the container clicked onto the side of the cage.
 Rex sniffed the food for a moment then turned his nose up.
 Naomi seemed not to notice as she moved away.
 Alek drifted forward.
 Rex stared at him through blood shot eyes and started to growl.
-As Alek reached for the latch to the front of the cage the dog snarled.
-As he slowly lifted the latch Rex lunged, bouncing off the top of the cage while scrambling with his claws at the wire mesh sides.
+As Alek reached for the latch to the cage the dog snarled.
+As he slowly lifted the latch Rex lunged, bouncing off the inside top of the cage while scrambling with his claws at the wire mesh sides.

 "You are and idiot!"
 Naomi yelled at Alek.
 She grabbed the blankets from him, unlatched the cage door and pushed the blankets in.
 Rex immediately started chewing on one.

 "Thank you," was all that Alek could manage to say.
 He moved to help her back into her seat but she waved him away.
 "I can do this!
 Go pilot if you can, I do not wish to be late to Luna."